Website copywriting specialist

-Copy is just words – used in the right place, in the right order.
-But these words have to inform, explain or persuade, depending on their purpose
+Copy is just words – but these words have a job to do: to inform, explain or persuade.

 When people say they want a website, my first question is “Why?”
 You need to know what you want your website to do.
 Then we can work on the purpose of your copy.
 We also discuss your audience, the tone, your business image and other important aspects.